 Sample Rate: 44100 kHzs

-You may either post a link to your completed files here in the thread or email them to me via http://www.yousendit.com/ at this address: reader AT climber53 DOT com.
+You may either post a link to your completed files here in the thread or email them to me via http://www.yousendit.com/ at this address: ac DOT timshel AT gmail DOT com.
 If you use yousendit, it is also a good idea to post the link it generates in this thread as well.

 When you post your link, please include your name as you would like it credited on the catalog page and any URL by which you would like it accompanied.